 - Satellites aren't as attractive as the competition (but are interesting to some)

 One thing to consider here is that the AmpliFi HD isn't exactly childproof.
-The satellites will be plugged in where a curious little one can reach them and look interesting enough to make sure they notice them.
-The newest version of the AmpliFi HD ditches the original beacons' swiveling antenna, making them a bit less flexible but more robust.
+However, the satellites will be plugged in where a curious little one can reach them and look interesting enough to make sure they notice them.
+Also, the newest version of the AmpliFi HD ditches the original beacons' swiveling antenna, making them a bit less flexible but more robust.

 AmpliFi also has a slower but much more compact option.
 AmpliFi Instant comes in a relatively compact puck shape measuring just under four inches wide and 1.3 inches tall.
 Still, it manages to pack in an Ethernet port on every node and covers up to 2,000 sq ft with each one.